 They were constructed as guardians for Amenhotep III’s mortuary complex which once stood behind them.
 Earthquakes, floods, and the ancient practice of using older monuments and buildings as resource material for new structures all contributed to the disappearance of the enormous complex.
 Little of it remains today except for the two colossal statues which once stood at its gates.

 We ended our tour with a lunch onboard a felucca which took us a ride along Nile river.
 We had to skip Valley of the Queens which has a special tomb of Nefertari (it cost 1200 EGP for 10 minutes viewing), because we didn’t have enough time and all of us are worn out due to the heat as well.
 Do bring a wide brimmed hat or umbrella if you are going to valley of the Kings.
-It was so hot.
+It was so hot as there is literally no shade in the area.
 Shima told us when she went in August even her shoes melt lol.
 A portable small fan will also come useful when you are going down to the tombs.

 I want to write a bit about Winter Pavillon.
 We decided to stay there because of the nice review in TA and also the location.
 We want to stay in a central location, near the temple.
-Winter Pavillon is a cheaper sister of Winter Palace.
-The hotel shared the swimming pool and the garden with Winter Palace.
+Winter Pavillon is a cheaper sister of Winter Palace, but the hotel shared the swimming pool and the garden with Winter Palace.
 You can also access Winter Palace from the back door.
-We totally recommend the hotel if you’re looking for a nice place in a central location, with a cost half of Winter Palace 🙂
+We totally recommend the hotel if you’re looking for a nice place in a central location, with a cost half of Winter Palace.